vrifftech/NeoBIF/README.md

 If a BIF cannot be found, **Add / Relocate BIF** associates the chosen file with a particular KEY table entry.
 File size alone never authorizes substitution.
 Multiple matching candidates require a choice.
 Structural/type inconsistencies are reported as issues.

-## Navigation and long operations

-The tree has no global 50,000-resource display cutoff.
-Resource rows are populated on expansion in groups of at most 512.
-Expand archive/type branches does not expand every resource page.
-Filter changes preserve matching selections/expanded branches; successful rescanning clears old numeric selections because the new index may differ.

-Native indexing/export uses one joined worker with progress and cancellation checkpoints.
-Ordinary resource extraction and ZIP writing stream bounded chunks.
-Classic ZIP limits (65,535 entries and below 4 GiB total) are checked before writing; use folder extraction or a narrower selection for larger jobs.
-ZIP64 is not added.

-The tree supports multi-selection, copying ResRefs/source paths, locating source folders, remembered extraction directories, the existing NeoShared zoom, and the supplied BIF logo.

-## Browser

-The browser uses retained source files and the matched **NeoShared browser API 11**.
-Directory extraction skips existing files by default; Replace and Keep both require explicit choices.
-A small progress/cancel panel accompanies exports.
-Cancelling keeps completed directory members and aborts the active staged write.

-Source handles are checked against destinations.
-Browsers/import paths that do not expose source handles cannot safely verify replacement aliases: replacing an existing host file is refused, with an explanation to use a separate folder, Skip/Keep both, or a download.
-Handle-based source size and modification time are rechecked.
-The browser handle API does not supply POSIX-level exclusive creation or crash-atomic multi-file transactions.
-Changes by other applications and cleanup failures are reported where detectable; do not run concurrent writers against the extraction directory.
-A save-file picker can itself leave an empty newly chosen ZIP placeholder when cancelled or aborted.

 ## Building and tests